BenOvermyer/benovermyer.com/content/kb/game-design/publishing.md

 SKUs for tabletop games should be three letters followed by five numbers.

 The three letters should represent your company.
-Register your prefix at [https://hobbysmc.com/](the Hobby Manufacturers Association) website.
+Register your prefix at [the Hobby Manufacturers Association](https://hobbysmc.com/) website.

 The five numbers should follow a logical scheme based on product lines.
 When sorting by SKU, product lines should be listed together.